fooock/yourbtc.link/ansible/bitcoin-role/README.md

 ```

 >I use the Guix attestations to verify the release.
 The data can be found on the [Bitcoin Github official repository](https://github.com/bitcoin-core/guix.sigs).
+> If the release can't be trusted the role will fail the installation.

 To configure the Bitcoin node, you can use the following variables: